-"Preparing to teach these two courses has deepened my understanding of the short story genre, strengthened my understanding of plotting and what kicks off a story that grips the reader, and led me back to many of the short stories that have influenced me as a writer, and it's been a joy to rediscover the range and scope of the form.
-I hope I can communicate that same sense of excitement and discovery to this year's Short Fiction students."
+"Teaching these two courses has deepened my understanding of the short story genre, strengthened my understanding of plotting and what kicks off a story that grips the reader, and led me back to many of the short stories that influenced me as a beginning writer.
+It's been a joy to rediscover the range and scope of the form, and I hope I can continue to communicate that same sense of excitement and discovery to next year's Writing Short Fiction students."

-Odessa Owens has worked in publishing for over a decade, making award-winning books for Te Papa Press.
-She has been on the Whitireia publishing programme’s industry advisory committee since 2013 and began to run the programme in 2015.
+Odessa Owens has worked in publishing for over a decade, making award-winning books for Te Papa Press until 2015, when she began to run the Whitireia publishing programme.
 She has a BA in English Language and Linguistics, and completed the Diploma in Publishing in 2004.
 In 2016 she was the convening judge of the PANZ Book Design Awards.
 Odessa is currently on parental leave.

 Paula has been involved in the publishing programme since 1994 and has worked in the publishing industry for over 30 years.
 Her particular expertise is editing, but she also writes, teaches and has been engaged in most aspects of publishing, from commissioning new publications through editing, design, production, marketing, publicity and sales, as well as management.